- Environmental Services

 What you need to know:

-- You can sign up online at windowdressers.org if you are interested in buying low-cost insulating window inserts for your home.
+- You can sign up online at windowdressers.org or email the Town's Environmental Services Coordinator if you are interested in buying low-cost insulating window inserts for your home.
 The inserts are free for those who cannot afford to pay, and low cost for middle and high income households.
-You have from now until September to sign up.

 - A team of volunteers will come to your home and measure the windows you would like to have inserts in (please have the locations cleared of blinds and furniture for easy access)